Posted on March 3, 2019 by Origins

 Grounding is a simple but powerful idea.
 It just means paying attention to your physical environment in order to interrupt the cycle of negative thoughts.
 Grounding is especially useful for people with anxiety disorders or PTSD, but it can also be used to interrupt the rumination common in people with depression.
 When you feel anxiety, it typically begins with a thought, usually of the form “What if something bad happens?”
 You start to worry about that possibility and invest more energy into it.
 Your heart speeds up and you get tense, which only makes your brain believe the threat is more real, so you worry more.
 This cycle can lead to intense anxiety or even a panic attack.

 Taking a few deep breaths is powerful for two reasons: it grounds you in your body and it activates the vagus nerve, which calms you down.
-To get the most out of deep breathing, first, pay attention to the sensations of breathing.
+Psychologists and practitioners recommend diaphragmatic breathing (or “belly breathing”) in which you imagine there is a balloon in your stomach that you inflate as you breathe.
+To get the most out of deep breathing, pay attention to the sensations of your breath.
 See what’s most prominent.
-It could be the cool air coming in your nose, the rise of your stomach or chest as you breathe in, or the faint sound of the exhale.
+It could be the cool air coming in your nose, the rise of your stomach as you breathe in, or the faint sound of the exhale.
 Notice these sensations as you breathe.
 Next, while you’re noticing these sensations, start breathing to a steady count.
-A standard way of doing it is to breathe in for four seconds, hold for four, breathe out for four, and hold for four before starting over.
+A standard way of doing it is to breathe in for four seconds, breathe out for four, and repeat.
 You’ll notice counting changes some of the sensations you feel while breathing.
 Counting also engages more of your attention so your mind can’t wander back to the anxiety-provoking thoughts.
-Although it sometimes helps you to relax by breathing with your eyes closed, for the purposes of grounding, it’s better to keep you eyes open to be more aware of your surroundings.
+Although it sometimes helps you to relax by breathing with your eyes closed, for the purposes of grounding, it’s better to keep your eyes open to be more aware of your surroundings.

 Anything that engages your senses helps ground you.
 Most of us are in the habit of relying primarily on sight, but engaging more sense helps you feel more grounded.
 You may start by paying more attention to the feeling of your breath, as noted above, or to your weight in your chair.
 One surprisingly powerful technique is to pay attention to your feet.
 Most people never notice the feeling of their feet pressed against the floor or the slight pressure of their shoes.
 This is a fast way to ground yourself, literally, by noticing your connection to the ground.